Babudy/Babudy/README.md

 - 👋 Hi, I’m @Babudy
 - 👀 I’m interested in literature and food
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning rust
 - 💞️ I’m looking to collaborate on any new projects
 - 📫 How to reach me, through github or twitter @B4bud3